 The Pyramid of Khufu is also known as the Great Pyramid of Egypt and is situated on the Giza Necropolis just outside Cairo.
-Due to its massive size and magnificence, this great pyramid is counted among the Seven Wonders of the World and it is considered as a preemient symbol of ancient Egypt worldwide.
+Due to its massive size and magnificence, this great pyramid is counted among the Seven Wonders of the World, and it is considered a preeminent symbol of ancient Egypt worldwide.

 The Pyramid of Khufu is also known as the Pyramid of Cheops and was constructed between 2560 and 2540 B.C. by the Pharaoh Khufu himself.
 This is the first pyramid built in this Giza necropolis, as the pyramids of the earlier kings were built in Memphis, the previous capital of Egypt.
-In local Egyptian language, this pyramid is termed as ‘Akhet Khufu’, which means ‘Horizon of Khufu’.
+In the local Egyptian language, this pyramid is termed ‘Akhet Khufu,’ which means ‘Horizon of Khufu.’

 Personal Details About Pharaoh Khufu